‘Just who really are the millennials in the workforce?’, asks Workvivo’s Sarah Ryan.

 Gerard Adams, a millennial and one of the cofounders of Elite Daily, is a good example of this.
 After selling his media company to the Daily Mail in 2015, he started Fownders, a startup accelerator company.
 Fownders helps its entrepreneurs improve soft skills such as emotional intelligence, mindset, and teamwork.

-4. Millennials Desire More Collaboration & Flexibility At Work
+4. Millennials Desire More Collaboration and Flexibility At Work

 Millennial leaders love to question company policy.
 They want both the leadership and the employees to examine and adjust policies if they no longer add value.
 For instance, Spotify structured their organization around this simple principle……